Task library

 ## Installing a task

-1. Browse [tasks.mechanic.dev](https://tasks.mechanic.dev/) or navigate to the **Add task** page in the Mechanic app to find a task that fits your needs
+1. Navigate to the **Add task** page in the Mechanic app to find a task that fits your needs.
+You can also browse [tasks.mechanic.dev](https://tasks.mechanic.dev/) to explore the library.

 3. Configure any task options (settings fields) as needed